Aya-Ai-2022/Bike-Sharing-Kaggle/README.md

-# EDA and Prediction of Bike Sharing Demand dataset from Kaggle
+# EDA and Prediction of Bike Sharing Demand

+* Dataset from Kaggle at(https://www.kaggle.com/competitions/bike-sharing-demand/data)